Update 12 March 2019

-For a Royal Commission that was supposed to be centered around the misconduct of the Big Four Banks, the heaviest blow has been delivered to mortgage broking.
-Herein is where the failed logic lies.
-The RC revealed no systemic corruption by mortgage brokers, no sobbing witnesses, no forged documents, no cash-stuffed envelopes, no evidence of widespread corruption.
+For a Royal Commission that was supposed to be centered around the misconduct of the Big Four Banks, the heaviest blow has (inadvertently perhaps) been delivered to mortgage broking.
+The Royal Commission did not reveal any systemic corruption by mortgage brokers, no sobbing witnesses, no forged documents, no cash-stuffed envelopes, no evidence of widespread corruption.
 All this appalling behaviour sits firmly in the domain of the Banks.
-Time and time again we heard stories of regular and widespread criminality and lack of action and neglect by the regulators around mortgage fraud.
+Time and time again we heard stories of criminality and mortgage fraud as well as a lack of action and neglect by the regulators.

-You only have to look at the soaring Banks’ share prices yesterday (5 February 2019), which drove the share market to its biggest one-day rise in more than two years - to realise that a quick assessment by the market knows the RC will not affect Bank profits.
-By contrast, shares in the two largest Australian brokers, Mortgage Choice and Australian Finance Group, crashed more than 25 per cent.
+You only have to look at the soaring Banks’ share prices yesterday (5 February 2019), which drove the share market to its biggest one-day rise in more than two years - to realise that a quick assessment by the market knows the Royal Commission will not affect Bank profits.
+By contrast, shares in the two largest Australian broker aggregates, Mortgage Choice and Australian Finance Group, crashed more than 25 per cent.

 Very little change is needed, the work has already been done

-The reality is that very little needs to change with the mortgage broker marketplace.
-The hard work has already been done.
-The advent of the National Consumer Protection Act (NCCP) in 2012, there already exists a robust regulatory framework which Mortgage Brokers must comply with and operate within.
+The advent of the National Consumer Protection Act (NCCP) in 2012, means that much of the hard work and regulatory change has been done.
+There already exists a robust regulatory framework which Mortgage Brokers must comply with and operate within.

 Under these regulations, commissions are disclosed to customers and agreed to before engagement commences.
 The legislation clearly states that everyone involved in the value chain of creating a mortgage must be responsible for the products recommended and ensure loans are not unsuitable for a borrower or put that borrower into a position they cannot afford.